y-fujii/memol-rs/readme.md

 * **Well-structured** - Essentially, memol describes a score as recursive composition of only two constructs: group "[...]" and chord "(...)".
-* **Orthogonal** - Some musical elements like scale, chord, voicing, backing pattern and expression (note velocity, control change, ...) can be described separately and composite them each other. "with" syntax enables (some of) them in a unified form.
+* **Orthogonal** - Some musical elements like scale, chord, voicing and backing pattern can be described independently and composite them each other.
+  <code>"with"</code> syntax enables (some of) them in a unified form.
+  separate descriptions of expressions (note velocity, control change, ...) are also planned.
 * **Focused on musical composition** - Language design and implementation help trial-and-error of musical composition well.